 Neo-Impressionism

 Neo-Impressionism (1886-1906) comprised a group of avant-garde painters in France who explored a systematic approach to painting that revived Classical ideals while critiquing Impressionism’s prevailing aesthetic of spontaneity and improvisation.
-Led by the young, Parisian-born Georges Seurat (1859‑1891), a rebellious École des Beaux-Arts-trained painter and anarchist, the Neo-Impressionists first gained attention at the eighth and final Impressionist exhibition in Paris in 1886.
-There, Seurat and his student Paul Signac (1863‑1935), accompanied by the older Camille Pissarro (1830‑1903), and his son Lucien (1863‑1944), staged their bold new work.
-Its centerpiece was Seurat’s monumental Sunday Afternoon on the Island of La Grande Jatte (1884-86), a visual manifesto to Neo-Impressionist precepts (fig. 1).
-In his review, art critic and activist Félix Fénéon coined the label néo-impressionisme to describe compositions that forcefully advanced Impressionism’s vibrant coloristic experiments.
+Led by the young, Parisian-born Georges Seurat, a rebellious École des Beaux-Arts-trained painter and anarchist, the Neo-Impressionists first gained attention at the eighth and final Impressionist exhibition in Paris in 1886.
+There, Seurat and his student Paul Signac, accompanied by the older Camille Pissarro, and his son Lucien, staged their bold new work.
+Its centerpiece was Seurat’s monumental Sunday Afternoon on the Island of La Grande Jatte (1884-86), a visual manifesto to Neo-Impressionist precepts.
+In his review, art critic and activist Félix Fénéon coined the label néo-impressionisme to describe compositions that forcefully advanced Impressionism’s vibrant colouristic experiments.
 He detailed Seurat’s method of juxtaposing small, regularized touches of adjacent and complementary colours as “optical painting.”
-Termed Divisionism, unblended pigments would theoretically “recombine on the retina” of the observer, resulting in a brilliant synthesis of hue and light on the painted surface (Fénéon 1966a: 109).
-The methodical application of dots was termed Pointillism.
+Termed ‘divisionism’, unblended pigments would theoretically “recombine on the retina” of the observer, resulting in a brilliant synthesis of hue and light on the painted surface.
+The methodical application of dots was termed ‘pointillism’.

 Seurat’s approach drew upon a scientistic study of nineteenth-century treatises on colour theory and optics, which clarified how material colours (pigments) could never achieve the luminosity of light’s colour spectrum.
 Seurat looked to chemist Michel-Eugène Chevreul (On the Law of Simultaneous Contrast of Colours, 1839), French scientist and philosopher Charles Henry (who developed a body of theory called psychophysics, which aimed to unite science and aesthetics), and American physicist Ogden Rood, whose Modern Chromatics (1879) provided artists with practical insights.
-Seurat favoured the term “chromo-luminism” (also coined by Signac) and adapted his laborious method to an astonishing variety of forms and themes, including bourgeois scenes of modern Parisian leisure, such as Grand Jatte, and the large canvas that first gained him prominence at the Society of Independent Artists exhibition, the suburban working class idyll Bathers at Asnières (1884, fig. 2).
+Seurat favoured the term “chromo-luminism” (also coined by Signac) and adapted his laborious method to an astonishing variety of forms and themes, including bourgeois scenes of modern Parisian leisure, such as Grand Jatte, and the large canvas that first gained him prominence at the Society of Independent Artists exhibition, the suburban working class idyll Bathers at Asnières (1884).

 Neo-Impressionism was less a rejection of Impressionism than a politically-motivated aesthetic reform.
-Fénéon’s appellation paid homage to the intransigent nature that Pissarro, Claude Monet (1840‑1936), Pierre Auguste Renoir (1841‑1919), Alfred Sisley (1839‑1899), Berthe Morisot (1841‑1895) and others brought to French en plein air painting.
+Fénéon’s appellation paid homage to the intransigent nature that Pissarro, Claude Monet, Pierre Auguste Renoir, Alfred Sisley, Berthe Morisot and others brought to French en plein air painting.
 However, the Neo-Impressionists inverted the reliance on impressions, choosing to delineate perception (the Idea) by coupling objectivity with the artist’s thoughtful insight.
-Seurat and his disciples built up surfaces slowly and methodically, creating a mosaic-like “patient tapestry” of deliberate dots and dashes, emphasizing craft and eliminating gesture (Fénéon 1966a: 109).
+Seurat and his disciples built up surfaces slowly and methodically, creating a mosaic-like “patient tapestry” of deliberate dots and dashes, emphasizing craft and eliminating gesture.
 The Impressionists’ manner, while committed to rational vision, remained fluid, fugitive, and even arbitrary.
-Fénéon wrote of Seurat’s procedure, “let the hand be numb, but let the eye be agile, perspicacious, cunning,” alluding to the moralizing doctrine that shaped the movement (Ibid).
+Fénéon wrote of Seurat’s procedure: “let the hand be numb, but let the eye be agile, perspicacious, cunning,” alluding to the moralizing doctrine that shaped the movement.
 In addition to Seurat, Signac, and the Pissarros, he claimed Albert Dubois, Charles Angrand, Louis Hayet, Henri Edmond Cross, Léo Gausson, Hippolyte Petitjean and Maximilien Luce as Neo-Impressionists.